Tanmoy4672/End-to-End-Histobot/README.md

-# End-to-End-HistoBot: A Gen AI Bot for Bangladesh History
+# HistoBot: A Gen AI Bot for Bangladesh History

 A History Bot designed to receive questions about Bangladesh's history from users and provide detailed, accurate responses based on its knowledge of the subject.

+## Dataset :
+Here used only 5 books and documentation data written about Bangladesh history:
+- Bangladesh Legacy of Blood Anthony Mascarenhas (1986), Reproduced by Sani H. Panhwar (2022)
+- A Brief History of Bangladesh With Essays on Bangladesh Studies, Dr. S M A Mamun Chowdhury
+- A History of BANGLADESH, Willem van Schendel
+- The Bangladesh Reader History, Culture, Politics, Meghna Guhathakurta and Willem van Schendel
+- Through Metal Fences: Material Mobility and the Politics of Transnationality at Borders, Malini Sur

 ## Technologies :